emrgnt-cmplxty/fermi/docs/docs/1.concepts/storage/decentralized-storage.md

 ### Integration example

-Here's a simple integration example to store a file with Crust and Axion.
+Here's a simple integration example to store a file with Crust and Fermi.

 #### 1. Upload the file to IPFS